 In 1947 ‘Dolly Violet Sampson’ died in Chicago.
 Her death record claimed she was the daughter of George Horlock and Harriet.
 It also gave an exact birth date for her in 1895, but other records suggest she was born about a decade earlier.
 Unfortunately I have not been able to find any birth record, or any sign of her childhood.

 Although the family story stated that Dolly was Harriet’s daughter, which is supported by some records, it is very odd to have two sisters both called ‘Violet’, and I have a possible alternative theory: Harriet’s sister Emma and brother in law Frederick were, as far as I know, childless.
 However, in the 1911 census, in the columns that report the number of children born and died, ‘one’ appears in the ‘born alive’ row next to Emma’s name, and Emma’s only.
-Emma married late, when she was 44.
+Emma married late, when she was 44, and I have been unable to locate her in the 1891 census.
 Is it possible that Dolly was her illegitimate baby, and not Harriet’s?
 Either way, Dolly’s identity remains a mystery for now.

 Conclusions: Fact or Fiction

 Q. Was Harriet a nurse who worked for Sir Treves & the royal family?